 Today, ACT is recognized worldwide as the leader in digital literacy instruction.

-ACT also provides live online training sessions that can be used as stand alone or supplemental resources for your courses.
-These webinars provide an opportunity for you to interact with the instructor on site at our corporate office in San Mateo, CA. The cost per session ranges between $1,000-$2,500 depending upon the number of participants.
-For more information about this service please contact us at firstname.lastname@example.org.
+ACT also provides live online training sessions that can be used as standalone or supplemental resources for your courses.
+These webinars provide an opportunity for you to interact with the instructor on site at our corporate office in San Mateo, CA. The cost per session ranges between $1,000-$2,500 depending on the number of participants.
+For more information about this service, please contact Pearson directly.

 The ActiveLearn LMS allows teachers to create lessons, assignments, tests, quizzes, etc., using any combination ActiveLearn Live.
 The ActiveLearn LMS allows teachers to create lessons, assignments, tests, quizzes, etc., using any combination of text, images, video clips, audio files, links, animations, interactive elements, and/or graphics.
 Teachers may upload these materials directly into the system or they may link them from external sources such as YouTube, Vimeo, Flickr, Google Video, SoundCloud, iTunes U, TED Talks, Wikipedia, Khan Academy, Open Culture, MIT OCW, Coursera, Udacity, edX, and many others.
 Students access all course material via the Internet.
 They do not need to download anything onto their computers.

 What is ActiveLearn Primary?